Mullein: All The Tricks of This Power Plant

 - chronic coughs

 The use of mullein plant has primarily been associated with the respiratory tract.
 When talking about mullein uses, It has been used for many respiratory conditions and has shown to be especially effective at relieving asthma, which causes your airway to swell and results in symptoms like coughing, wheezing, and shortness of breath.

-Some test-tube studies suggest that mullein also possesses powerful antiviral properties.
-For instance, one test-tube study analyzed several medicinal herbs and found that mullein extract was particularly effective against the influenza virus.
-Other test-tube studies show that mullein extract may also fight pseudorabies, a virus in the herpes family.
+Some studies suggest that mullein also possesses powerful antiviral properties.
+For instance, one test-tube study found that mullein extract was particularly effective against the influenza virus.

 Mullein may also offer antibacterial effects as well.
-One test-tube study found that mullein extract inhibited several strains of bacteria, including Bacillus cereus, which commonly occurs in soil and food.
-Another test-tube study noted that mullein extract reduced the growth of certain types of bacteria that cause infections, such as E. coli and Streptococcus pyogenes.
+One test-tube study found that mullein extract inhibited several strains of bacteria.

-The effectiveness of mullein is largely contributed to its many active compounds, such as:
+The effectiveness of mullein is largely attributed to its many active compounds, such as:

 - saponins, which have anti-inflammatory, pain-relieving, and antitumor properties

 - flavonoids, which have antioxidant and anti-inflammatory properties